 This is a good time for a reminder also about the need for One License account holders to report to One License every time you reprint or project a hymn/song element covered by One License.
 Prelude Music Planner does not “automatically” report for you.
 We are currently working with One License to improve the ease of reporting hymns and songs from Augsburg Fortress published worship books.
 It’s also important to remember that One License covers the reproduction only of materials intended for congregational singing (melody and singable harmony), and not the reproduction of choral/vocal music, keyboard/instrumental music, or hymn accompaniments that are not intended for singing.

 Questions about copyrights?
-Sign up for one of our free webinars on “Churches and Copyright: How to Be a Weekend Publisher without Going to Prison”!
+Sign up for our free, archived webinar “Churches and Copyright: How to Be a Weekend Publisher without Going to Prison”!